AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-2-create-a-push-campaign.md

 >[!NOTE]
 >If you see that you are member of an audience with a seat number different to yours, you might receive messages from the lab attendee at that seat.

->[!TAB Exercise 2.3 - Create a push campaign]
+>[!TAB 2.3 - Create a push campaign]

 ### Exercise 2.3 - Create a push campaign

-In this exercise, you will create a push campaign, design and customize the push notification, and send the push notification to your own device.
+In this exercise, you will create a push campaign, design, and customize the push notification, and send the push notification to your own device.

 #### 2.3.1 - Create the campaign